'Jurassic Park,' 'The Shining,' And 23 Other Movies Added To National Film Registry

 - Something Good – Negro Kiss (1898)

-On Wednesday, December 12th at 8 p.m.
-Turner Classic Movies (TCM) will air selection of films named to the registry this year; select titles from the entire National Film Registry are available online.
+On Wednesday at 8 p.m., Turner Classic Movies will air selection of films named to the registry this year.
+Select titles from the entire National Film Registry are available online.

-Note: A previous version of this story incorrectly spelled the name of the movie Memento as Momento.